The Hispanic/Latino Nose

 The term Hispanic is used to describe individuals of many Spanish and Latino backgrounds, including people from Central and South America, Mexico, Spain, Brazil, and the Caribbean.
 There’s usually a lot of diversity in terms of anatomical traits within people of Hispanic heritage, including a range of different skin types and nasal shapes.
 Generally, there are three main types of Hispanic noses:

-Castilian: often found in people of Spanish descent, the Castilian nose has a high bridge and average tip projecting.
+Often found in people of Spanish descent, the Castilian nose has a high bridge and average tip projecting.
 Individuals seeking nose surgery for this type of nose usually benefit from dorsal alignments and tip refinements.

-Mestizo: this type features a mixture of Native-American and European characteristics and it’s the most predominant nasal type in the Hispanic/Latino population.
+This type features a mixture of Native-American and European characteristics and it’s the most predominant nasal type in the Hispanic/Latino population.
 Generally, patients with Mestizo noses seek a smaller and more defined profile.

-Mexican American: a combination of the Mestizo and Castilian nose, people who have predominantly Mexican American noses tend to have thicker skin with visible pores (sebaceous glands) and may have flared or wide nostrils, a shorter bridge, and a drooping tip.
+A combination of the Mestizo and Castilian nose, people who have predominantly Mexican American noses tend to have thicker skin with visible pores (sebaceous glands) and may have flared or wide nostrils, a shorter bridge, and a drooping tip.

 Facial plastic surgeon, Dr. Anthony Bared, MD, FACS, describes his techniques for a female Hispanic patient who desired to decrease the projection of her tip and bridge from the profile while preserving very natural appearing results from the frontal view of the nose.